silaspe/maths/docs/the_strand_puzzle.md

 $$ Y_n = 2Y_{n - 1} + Y_{n - 2} $$

-### The final dash in the silaspe marithon (yes, that is a referance to mathologer marithon)
+### The final dash in the silaspe marathon (yes, that is a reference to mathologer marathon)

-For now, I will just copy some text from the [fibbonacci](https://silaspe.github.io/maths/fibbonacci.html) page, and minipulate it.
+For now, I will just copy some text from the [fibonacci](https://silaspe.github.io/maths/fibbonacci.html) page, and manipulate it.

 $$ z^2 = z + 1 $$